-Have you ever heard of the Myers-Briggs Type Instrument, or MBTI?
-It’s an assessment that asks you specific questions and analyzes your personality preferences based on the answers.
+Are you an introvert, and do you worry that this trait may be holding you back in your career?
+Consider the Myers-Briggs Type Instrument, or MBTI.
+It’s an assessment tool that asks you specific questions and analyzes your personality preferences based on the answers.

 Now, before I get into the MBTI assessment, I do have to acknowledge that people are inconsistent, and they never behave the same way all the time.
 But what Myers-Briggs does is tell you what your personality prefers to do in certain situations.
 It also tells you how these preferences influence your ideal job.